aniketnk/prakalpa-voting-app/README.md

 # Running

-Run a python http server by executing the following command in the root directory.
+Run a python http server by executing the following command in the `/frontend` directory.

 ``` python3 -m http.server ```